Ultra-Trail du Mont-Blanc: Participation and results

 The race's popularity and its entry rate grew significantly since it was first held.
 The number of entrants doubled from 700 in 2003 to 1,400 in 2004.
 In 2005, the limit of 5,000 runners was reached 7 months after registration opened.

 In 2006, the organisers decided to create the CCC to allow more runners to take part.
 The registrations were sold out in only 2 weeks.

 In 2007, it was decided that runners must qualify, by running qualifying races beforehand and gaining points.
 That year the limit of 5,000 runners was reached less than 24 hours after registration opened.

 For the 2008 event, 6,000 runners registered in only 8 minutes, 5 months before the race.

 For the 2009 event, the qualifying criteria were tightened to limit the number of qualifying runners, and a draw was introduced to make entry fairer, giving an equal chance to all qualifiers, and making registration more orderly.
 Despite the stricter criteria, 10% of qualifying entrants were still denied a place, so the organisers raised entry standards still further for the 2010 event so that selection would be based more on capability and experience than luck of the draw.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants automatically receiving a 55% refund and given the option of reserving a spot for 2021, 2022, or 2023.

-UTMB World Series and UTMB World Series Final

-Overview

-On May 6, 2021, UTMB Group made a strategic alliance with famous Triathlon race operator IRONMAN Group, and launched a brand new series of Trail Running races: UTMB World Series, with Ultra-Trail du Mont-Blanc to be renamed as UTMB World Series Finals.
-The annual final competition of this series replaced the Ultra Trail World Tour (UTWT).

-As of 2022, the UTMB World Series will integrate four levels of events: